 In November 2021, the Commission presented its official proposal for a Markets and Financial Instruments Regulation (MiFIR) review as part of a Capital Market Package including other legislative proposals (i.e., the creation of the European Single Access Point (ESAP) - see above - and a review of the European Long-Term Investment Funds (ELTIFs) Regulation).
 Regulation (EU) 2023/606 (the so-called ELTIFs II Regulation), specifically aimed at amending the ELTIFs Regulation as to the requirements pertaining to investment policies and operating conditions of ELTIFs, the scope of eligible investment assets, the portfolio composition, the diversification requirements and the borrowing of cash and other fund rules, was published in the Official Journal of the EU on 20 March 2023.
-The ELTIFs II Regulation entered into force on 9 April 2023, with most of its provisions that will apply from 10 January 2024.
+The ELTIFs II Regulation entered into force on 9 April 2023.
 The EC MiFIR review aims at improving transparency and making the EU market infrastructure more competitive.
-The review is mainly focused on the establishment of an EU Consolidated Tape (CT) - a centralized database meant to provide a comprehensive view of market datanamely prices and volumes of traded securities across trading venues in the EU.
-On 30 June 2023, the European Commission, the European Parliament and the Council reached a provisional agreement on this legislative proposal.
-The new rules amending the MiFIR are expected to apply from early 2024, with certain elements of the regulation phasing in over the coming years.
+The review has been mainly focused on the establishment of an EU Consolidated Tape (CT) - a centralized database meant to provide a comprehensive view of market data - namely prices and volumes of traded securities across trading venues in the EU.
+The new rules amending the MiFIR entered into force on 28 March 2024, while certain elements of the regulation phasing in over the coming years.